sighupio/workshop-material/devsecopsday/supply-chain-security/hands-on/10-secret-manager.md

 <br/>

 > **Warning**
-> IN a real world scenario you should never display any secrets in the pipeline's logs!
+> In a real world scenario you should never display any secrets in the pipeline's logs!

 Continue to [Frameworks](11-frameworks.md)